 15 Ways to Stop Overthinking After Being Cheated On

-It can be hard to stop overthinking after being cheated on, but with the appropriate tools for self-care, taking time to ask your partner questions after infidelity, finding ways to improve social support, cognitive restructuring, and better communication skills to express how you feel, it is possible to move on and have more positive relationships.
+It can be hard to stop overthinking after being cheated on.
+However, with the right self-care tools, taking time to ask your partner questions after infidelity, and a strong support network, you can pave the way for healing.
+Techniques like cognitive restructuring, and better communication skills can help you express your feelings more effectively, enabling you to move forward and have more positive relationships.

 Here are 15 ways to stop overthinking after being cheated on: